Acknowledged personal circumstances

 Report to academic advisor within 20 working days and make appointment with student counsellor

-If you think you will be delayed in your studies due to personal circumstances, you need to report this within 20 working days after the discovery of the circumstance to your academic advisor and, after referral by your academic advisor, to the student counselor.
-In this way there is sufficient time to make a plan to minimize any delay in your studies.
+If you think you will be delayed in your studies due to personal circumstances, report this within 20 working days after the discovery of the circumstance to your academic advisor and if necessary, after referral by your academic advisor, to the student counselor.
+In this way there is sufficient time to make a plan to minimise any delay in your studies.

 Submitting a request to the examination committee and sending evidence to the Central Committee on Extenuating Personal Circumstances